PoCInnovation/Underflow/README.md

 There are two types of traffic lights.
 Influencers and Followers.
 Influencers are traffic lights that train and followers are trafic lights symmetrical to their influencers.
 A follower will take the opposite action of an influencer.
-This allows the case managed two traffic lights that do not have to be green at the same time
+This allows the case managed two traffic lights that don't have to be green at the same time

 When we create an influencer we can assign him a follower and this follower will take the opposite actions of this influencer.
 To create a cluster of traffic lights that communicate with each other for the regularisation of a zone it's simple.
 When we create a fire we give the id of the other traffic lights